-This means the platform has a page where they describe their pricing list or at least hint about their fees structure.
+This means the platform has a page where they describe their pricing list or at least hint about their fee structure.
 Good examples are EstateGuru, Crowdestate, Investly.

 Final scoring on transparency

-Each platform gets 1 point for each one of these 3 criteria.
+Each platform gets 1 point for each one of the 3 criteria.